 The benefit is received by employed persons who become unemployed.
-Since 01/2014, self-employed persons who become unemployed are also recipients.

-Unemployed persons who were employed for at least 9 months during the last 24 months are eligible for benefit receipt.
+Unemployed persons who have worked for at least 9 months during the last 24 months are eligible for benefit receipt.
 The time spent on sick-leave and parental leave are counted as working time.
 The termination of the previous job position should not have been voluntary or caused by worker's violations of working obligations.
-Self-employed persons can obtain the benefit if the reason for being unemployed is business insolvency or bankruptcy, serious damage of business property, personal illness, etc.